Mettupalayam, Coimbatore: Demographics

 According to 2011 census, Mettupalayam had a population of 69,213 with a sex-ratio of 1,022 females for every 1,000 males, much above the national average of 929.
 A total of 6,808 were under the age of six, constituting 3,543 males and 3,265 females.
 Scheduled Castes and Scheduled Tribes accounted for 14.76% and 0.08% of the population respectively.
 The average literacy of the town was 77.11%, compared to the national average of 72.99%.
 The town had a total of 18,423 households.
 There were a total of 26,595 workers, comprising 147 cultivators, 437 main agricultural labourers, 704 in house hold industries, 23,870 other workers, 1,437 marginal workers, 8 marginal cultivators, 60 marginal agricultural labourers, 92 marginal workers in household industries and 1,277 other marginal workers.

 As per the religious census of 2011, Mettupalayam had 69.24% Hindus, 25.65% Muslims, 4.84% Christians, 0.02% Sikhs, 0.15% Jains, 0.04% following other religions and 0.05% following no religion or did not indicate any religious preference.

 Politics

-Mettupalayam (State Assembly Constituency) is part of Coimbatore (Lok Sabha constituency).
+Mettupalayam (State Assembly Constituency) is part of Nilgiris.

 Transport

-The Nilgiri Mountain Railway which connects Mettupalayam railway station with Udagamandalam (Ooty) is a UNESCO World Heritage Site.
-Nilgiri Express connects Mettupalayam to capital Chennai via Coimbatore.
+The Nilgiri Mountain Railway, which connects Mettupalayam railway station with Udagamandalam (Ooty), is a UNESCO World Heritage Site.
+Nilgiri Express connects Mettupalayam to the State capital, Chennai, via Coimbatore.
 Mettupalayam is situated at the base of Nilgiri Hills and hence is the starting point for the Ghat Roads.
-MEMU express special trains are operated between Coimbatore junction and Mettupalayam daily.
-Coimbatore is 35 km by road from Mettupalayam and the nearest airport is Coimbatore International Airport.
-There is proposal for a bypass road from Sulur Kangeyampalayam via neelambur for Mettupalayam via odanthurai to Ooty.
+MEMU express special trains are operated between Coimbatore Junction and Mettupalayam daily.
+Coimbatore is 35 km by road from Mettupalayam, and the nearest airport is Coimbatore International Airport.
+There is a proposal for a bypass road from Sulur (Kangayampalayam) via Neelambur for Mettupalayam via Odanthurai to Ooty.